kaleidoscope18/cashflow/README.md

 ## TODO

-- add correct filtering for from and to dates
+- e2e should maybe become bdd tests
-- sorting from repository or service?
+- e2e should only apply when there's also a front-end (playwright)
-- e2e should not be flaky
+- add request context with tracing through the whole layers
-- bdd tests
+- setup robust logging

 ## Structure